3 Vital Elements of Attraction

 But what makes someone attractive?
 Is it looks, resources, behavior, intelligence, or something more unique and special?
 With a little effort, we could probably think of someone who is attractive for each of those reasons.
 We could also find examples of people who are sexy for some other quality altogether.
 As a result, even if we have a preferred "type," we rarely have a good idea as to what is attractive—and why.

-I have given these questions a lot of thought over the years, and written quite a few articles on the topic.
+I have given these questions a lot of thought over the years, and written quite a few posts on the topic.
 Looking back, I see there are actually a few different ways to be attractive and desirable to a partner.
 However, which way (or ways) each of us decides to be attractive depends on our own traits, and what kind of relationship we're looking for.

 Physical Attractiveness: Looking Sexy

 We all know that looks are important for attraction.
 What most people do not realize is that looks are more-or-less important, depending on the type of relationship you want—and what else you bring to the exchange with your partner.
 Usually, short-term and more exclusively sexual relationships require the most physical attractiveness, with looks becoming of lesser importance as relationships lean toward intimacy, sharing, and long-term support.